owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 ## Video Classification Properties

-Writing properties for video classification turned out harder than an initially thought it would be.
+Writing properties for video classification turned out harder than I initially thought it would be.
 It's not uncommon in example-based testing that tests end up mirroring the structure, and even the full implementation complexity, of the system under test.
 This can happen